LuxAter/LuxAtrumStudio.github.io/source/_posts/Estl.md

 #include<estl/argparse.hpp>
 ```

 This file is an implementation of a highly extendable argument parsing system.
 The implemented syntax is similar to that of Pythons argparse module.
-The base class will generate help displays that list all posible arguments.
+The base class will generate help displays that list all possible arguments.
 There is currently support for arguments that set flags, or assigning variables of most base types (``bool``, ``char``, ``int``, ``double``, ``string``, or a list of any of those).

 ## Basic ##